One of the most important pieces of equipment needed for getting proper softball or baseball practice is a pitching mound.

 The problem which commonly arises, however, is that getting a permanent pitching mound is often a hard task.

 On top of this, maintaining a pitching mound can be difficult, as well as expensive.

-That is why we have put together this guide to make it, so you will know how to make a round pitching mound which is portable, so you do not have to worry about this problem.
+That is why we have put together this guide to make it, so you will know how to make a round pitching mound that is portable, so you do not have to worry about this problem.

-What Is A Pitching Mound
+What Is A Pitching Mound?

 If you are not completely sure what the actual definition of a pitching mound is, this section will help you out.

 In a typical softball or baseball game, a pitcher will need to stand on a ‘dirt hill’ as they are pitching, and this dirt hill is officially called a pitching mound.

 This pitching mound is defined by having a flat base that will not be over 10 inches above the ground, and on top of this, its floor will have a rubber plate.

 The front of this pitching mound will also have a downslope that can be no longer than 6 feet.

 If you want to know how the pitching mound originated, the story starts in 1860, when baseball became a more well-known sport.